-The SJD degree program commences in September of each year.
-In special circumstances, an application for commencement of a SJD program in January may be considered.
+Successful applicants commence this program in September.
+In special circumstances, an application for commencement of the program in January may be considered.

 The Faculty offers financial support (academic tuition plus living stipend of approximately $15,000) each year for three years of study to all doctoral students who require assistance and who have not obtained external fellowships.
-Financial support in the second and third year is conditional upon the student making satisfactory progress toward completion of the degree, remaining in residence in Toronto, and other conditions set out in the Awards Policy.
-Faculty support will be reduced to reflect outside sources of funding.
+Financial support in the second and third year is conditional upon the student making satisfactory progress toward completion of the degree, remaining in residence in Toronto, and other conditions set out within the Faculty's Awards Policy.
+When external funding is awarded, the Faculty's support is redistributed accordingly.

 - Remain in residence for two academic terms (September to April), and as long as you are in receipt of financial assistance.